vagharsh/consul-tree/README.md

 NOTE
 ------
-**Consul tree does not work if there isn't a root folder to start with, therfore wither you create a root folder from Consul-UI or import previosly exported JSON data from Consul-tree**
+**Consul tree does not work if there isn't a root folder to start with, therfore either you create a root folder from Consul-UI or import previosly exported JSON data from Consul-tree**

 Consul-tree on Docker
 -----------